techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (1877)
 If you need a Set implementation that provides value-ordered iteration, which class should you use?
 (Choose one.)

-a.
-HashSet
+A. HashSet

-b.
-LinkedHashSet
+B. LinkedHashSet

-c.
-TreeSet
+C. TreeSet

-d.
+D.

-Answer: C
+ANSWER: C
 MARK:
 0.5
+CHAPTER:

 MIX
 CHOICES: